How to Order Food in Italian and Feast Like a Roman

 Whether it’s a humble café in a piazza (plaza) or an upscale restaurant in the heart of Rome, eating in Italy is a delightful experience.
 The music, tinkling fountains, dripping candles and beautiful artwork all set the tone for more than a quick bite.

-Eating is a social occasion in the Italian culture, so expect to be welcomed into an eatery as effusively as if you were stopping into a friend’s home for a meal.
+Eating is a social occasion in the Italian culture, so expect to be welcomed into an eatery as effusively as if you were stopping by a friend’s home for a meal.
 You’ll most likely be treated like family as soon as you walk through the door—and that’s a great way to begin a meal, isn’t it?

 Getting a Seat and Asking for a Menu